smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 ![Rear Seat Entertainment Systems](../assets/proposals/NNNN-widgets/rse.jpg)

-> Figure: Example of having rear seat entertainment system and also head-up display.
+> Figure: Example of having rear seat entertainment system and also a head-up display.

 The following sections of the motivation provide brief description of phase 2.